wozniakos10/Computational-Linguistics/efficient-attention/report_lab04.md

 *Table 3: Comparison of quality metrics for different configurations.*

-Analyzing scores, I've obtained even slightly better perplexity for `flash-attention` and `fp16` mode.
-Finally, I see differences between `flash-attention` and `window flash attention`, as for batch `125` I see perplexity degradation from `130.92` to `135.31`, which can confirm that my configuration for `window flash attention` was correct.
+Analyzing scores, I obtained even slightly better perplexity for `flash-attention` and `fp16` mode.
+Finally, I see differences between `flash-attention` and `windowed flash-attention`, as for batch `125` I see perplexity degradation from `130.92` to `135.31`, which can confirm that my configuration for `windowed flash-attention` was correct.
 Perhaps for previous results, there were no differences because the change was too small to see differences in execution time and memory consumption for context length 256, and a bigger context length should be tested.
-On the other hand, for batch 195, `window flash attention` gave perplexity `167.20`, which was minimally better than `flash-attention` which gave `167.86`, so I don't see consistency across that configuration.
-For all configurations, I've obtained worse results for larger batch sizes, and I didn't expect that.
+On the other hand, for batch 195, `windowed flash-attention` gave perplexity `167.20`, which was minimally better than `flash-attention` which gave `167.86`, so I don't see consistency across that configuration.
+For all configurations, I obtained worse results for larger batch sizes, and I didn't expect that.
 Maybe larger batch sizes require different training hyperparameters and some stabilization techniques.